 Child death reviews

-The Child Death Overview Panel (CDOP) is the inter-agency forum that meets quarterly to review the deaths of all children normally resident in Portsmouth.
-It is a subcommittee of the Portsmouth Safeguarding Children Board (PSCB) and is therefore accountable to the PSCB Chair.
+The Child Death Overview Panel (CDOP) is the inter-agency forum that meets regularly to review the deaths of all children normally resident in Hampshire.

 Action by professionals when a child dies unexpectedly

 Each death of a child is a tragedy, and enquiries should keep an appropriate balance between forensic and medical requirements, and supporting the family at a difficult time.